ramadhanabelio/buah.in-web/README.md

 # Buah.in Web | Simple CRUD Web PHP Native + API

 ## Description
-This is one of my assignments in the Multiplatform Programming course, involving the creation of a simple web-based application that includes CRUD (Create, Read, Update, Delete) operations as well as authentication (Login, Register, Logout, and Cookies).
-Additionally, there is a mobile component connected through a REST API to perform data reading from the web application.
-The web component is developed by my group members using the PHP programming language, without the use of frameworks such as CodeIgniter (CI) or Laravel.
-In addition to the web application, we have also created an API using PHP.
+This is one of my assignments in the Multiplatform Programming course, this assignment involves creating a Web-based application that contains CRUD (Create, Read, Update, Delete) & Authentication (Login, Register, Logout, Remember me) and Mobile operations that will display data from the web application via the REST API.
+My group friends and I developed this web application using the PHP programming language, without using a framework such as CodeIgniter (CI) or Laravel.

 ![Buah Thumbnail](img/Buah.in%20Thumbnail.png)